howardroark/pollinate/README.md

 adjusted.
 At times this can be a tedious task and introduce unforseen complications.

-Amazing tools like [Yoeman](http://yeoman.io/) have emerged to help reduce these complications and allow for more customization.
-While Yoeman is powerful it requires that its [generators](http://yeoman.io/authoring/)(templates) be built a lot like an application.
+Amazing tools like [Yeoman](http://yeoman.io/) have emerged to help reduce these complications and allow for more customization.
+While Yeoman is powerful it requires that its [generators](http://yeoman.io/authoring/)(templates) be built a lot like an application.
 It also requires the need to submit content to [NPM](https://www.npmjs.org/), rather than just living on GitHub.
 This is not